thoughtbot/superglue/docs/reference/types.requests.md

 store.
 Remote does not navigate, and it does not change the browser history.
 There can be multiple Remote requests running concurrently.

-This function is to be built, customized, and returned to superglue by the developer.
+This function is to be wrapped by a deverloper as a [ApplicationRemote](types.requests.md#applicationremote) and returned to superglue.
 This is usually generated as `application_visit.js` where you can make minimum edits to affect its global usage.

 #### Parameters